 The Bodhisatta was once a tree fairy living in a cotton tree.
 A giant garuda grabbed a giant naga out of the ocean by its tail and flew away.
 The naga tried to free itself by grabbing a banyan tree, but the two creatures were so strong the tree just came out of the ground.
 The garuda laid the naga, and the banyan tree it was grasping, on the trunk of the Bodhisatta’s cotton tree, ripped it open, and ate its fat.
-Then the garuda threw the rest of the carcass into the sea.
+Then the garuda threw the carcass into the sea.
 The Bodhisatta thought nothing of this.

-Later, a bird that had been in the banyan tree flew out and took a perch high up in the cotton tree and the Bodhisatta shook with fear.
+Later, a bird that had been in the banyan tree flew out and took a perch high up in the cotton tree, and the Bodhisatta shook with fear.
 The garuda noticed the tree trembling and asked the Bodhisatta why he was afraid of a tiny bird but not a giant, fierce garuda.
-The Bodhisatta explained that banyan trees are parasitic and if the bird defecated a banyan seed onto the cotton tree it would eventually overgrow and kill it, leaving the Bodhisatta homeless.
+The Bodhisatta explained that banyan trees are parasitic, and if the bird defecated a banyan seed onto the cotton tree it would eventually overgrow and kill it, leaving the Bodhisatta homeless.
 The garuda replied that fear is justified when danger is real, and he shooed the bird away.

 In the Lifetime of the Buddha